thinkful-ei-iguana/digi-doodle-server/README.md

 ~~____________________________________________________~~

 ## /api/game/:game_id/player - GET
-Returns all players in a given game.
-Should change later to contain username.
+Returns all players' usernames and scores in a given game.

 **Request Format**:
 No request body required.